 Never forget that your brand also acts as a tool for communication.
-How you decide to present your vacation rental business from the very outset will help you identify your brand voice, message and, to an extent, communicate some customer expectations.
+How you decide to present your vacation rental business from the very outset will help you identify your brand voice, message, and, to an extent, communicate some guest expectations.

-Let’s imagine your vacation rental is called Amazing Villas – without any other information, the name in itself is going to generate some kind of idea about the vacation homes you are offering to your viewer.
+Let’s imagine your vacation rental is called “Luxury Apartment” – without any other information, the name in itself will generate some kind of idea about what you offer.

 But names don’t just have to be descriptive for you to have a strong brand.
-After all, Amazon has nothing to do with rivers, but it has grown to become the largest e-commerce retailer in the world, so it at least has the ‘largest in the world’ title in common.
+After all, Amazon has nothing to do with rivers.

-The objective is just to have a great brand which evokes positive experiences and expectations, which leads into the next point…
+The objective is just to have a great brand that evokes positive experiences and expectations, which leads to the next point…

 3. A brand becomes self-explanatory

-In the long term, your brand becomes a synonym for your business, and vice versa.
+In the long term, your brand becomes a synonym for your business and vice versa.
 Setting out your brand objectives early on only helps prepare you for success in the future.
-To put it in Matt Landau’s words, “there’s a reason McDonald’s uses giant yellow arches […].
-It’s because a brand is the quickest way to explain what a business has to offer”.
+To put it in Matt Landau’s words:

 There are few people who see a bitten apple these days and don’t immediately think of the technology giant, or a tick and the slogan ‘just do it’ without thinking of Nike.